ozwaldorf/lutgen-rs/README.md

 ## Tasks

 - [x] Basic hald-clut identity generation
-- [x] Gaussian Sampling based identity remapping (thanks Gengeh for the original imagemagick strategy!)
+- [x] Gaussian Sampling interpolation for generating LUTs (thanks Gengeh for the original imagemagick strategy!)
 - [x] Support a bunch of popular base color palettes (thanks Wezterm!)
 - [x] Basic applying a lut to an image
-- [x] Radial basis function interpolation for remapping LUTs
+- [x] Radial basis function interpolation for generating LUTs
 - [ ] Interpolation for more accuracy when correcting with low level luts (<16)
-- [ ] Replace exoquant and kiddo with our own unified implementation of a k-d tree
+- [ ] Replace exoquant and kiddo with a unified implementation of a k-d tree

 ## Sources